uvarc/rc-website/content/userinfo/faq/rivanna-faq.md

 Smaller files can be transferred to/from Rivanna using `scp`, `sftp`, and `rsync` as well as standard FTP tools.

 Larger files should be moved using [Globus](/userinfo/globus/).

+## Why am I getting a timeout with `wget` when trying to download a file as part of my slurm job?
+Rivanna was originally architected with some assumptions about how data would flow, and the fundamental assumption was that it would all pass through the front-ends, and that the actual cluster compute nodes would only ever communicate significantly with the /scratch storage.
+All parts of the original Rivanna cluster: the front-ends, /scratch storage and the compute nodes, are attached to a very high-speed, low-latency Infiniband Fabric, but only the front-end nodes had fast links to anything outside of the cluster (IB fabric).
+That model envisioned researchers doing all of their downloads and data staging from a front-end interactive node, and then launching jobs.

+In the time since that design was created (well over a decade ago), data flows have changed considerably, and so have work flows; many researchers have jobs which retrieve data at run time; some (like yours) have jobs which do nothing but retrieve  data, and a large and growing percentage of users no longer run their jobs out of /scratch, but instead use their home directories or external leased storage.
+The network path from compute nodes to these “external” data sources have been upgraded but have not kept up as the number of cores has doubled inside of rivanna.

+We are in the process of re-engineering the cluster with much better external network access for individual compute nodes, and shifting to faster, fabric connected storage for /project and /user but this will take a number of months to complete.

+In the meantime, to expedite your work and relieve some of the load on the network, we are giving you expanded privileges on the front ends so that your downloads are faster and you aren’t charged SUs.

 [Read more](/userinfo/data-transfer/) about data transfer.